flokleiser/IADMethods_Blog/docs/Lesson-6.md

 >
 > 3) **What questions come to your mind from reading this text?**
 >
+>- The text highlights the importance of "gut feeling" and subjective interpretation (for example when developing personas).
+How is consistency and objectivity maintained when you have to rely on your gut feeling?
 >
 > 4) **How does it affect your design practice?
 What applications do you see in your practice?**
 >
+>- Basically all of the mentioned methods and structures are helpful when designing things, and i will be revisiting different chapters in this book a lot in the forseeable future.

 ---